-As the Parliamentary Secretary for Emergency Preparedness, Jennifer has helped ensure our province is ready for emergencies or natural disasters.
+As the Parliamentary Secretary for Rural Health, Jennifer helps ensure British Columbians across the province get the care they need.
 She has also worked hard on the issues you care about every day – more affordability, access to reliable healthcare and great schools, and building a sustainable economy with good-paying jobs that last.

 Jennifer understands that an MLA’s job is to make your life better.
-She and John Horgan are working for you.
+She and David Eby are working for you.

 Working hard for Coquitlam-Maillardville.